lukasschreiber/obs.infinity.feedback/README.md

 ### Plugin
 The Plugin consists of a OBS Custom Browser Dock and a Python Script.
 Both must be added to your OBS installation.
 Please note, that in order to run a Python Script you need to install Python and add the Python Path to OBS.
 OBS currently only supports Python v3.6.
 The Plugin can be installed via the `installer.bat`.
 This Program will leave you with two paths.
 Those are the files that need to be integrated in OBS.

+### Android
+You can either build the binaries yourself using gradle or download the latest build from this repository.